Get the Tata Capital App to apply for Loans & manage your account. Download Now

 FAQs

-What is CC and OC in property?
+What are CC and OC in property?

 A Commencement Certificate (CC) and an Occupation Certificate (OC) are documents issued by government authorities for real estate properties.
 A CC verifies that a building is approved for construction, and an OC verifies that it is safe for occupancy.